davidchuyaya/rollbaccine/README.md

 # Rollbaccine
-A Linux device mapper that uses replication to prevent rollback attacks in CVMs.
+A Linux device mapper that uses replication to prevent rollback attacks in VM-based TEEs.
 Rollbaccine will:
 1. Encrypt and decrypt all sectors.
 2. Check integrity on all sectors, forcing recovery on failure.
 The hashes are kept in memory.